UMass Boston

 Intact Protein Analysis

-The Proteomics Core will analyze purified protein samples via top-down LC/MS, using an HPLC column ideal for proteins ranging from 10-150 kDa via high resolution ETD/HCD mass spectrometry.
-The data will provide you with molecular weight confirmation and we will be able to assess the presence of protein variants and attempt to locate PTM sites.
+The Proteomics Core will analyze purified protein samples either via top-down LC-MS or intact LC-MS, via high resolution ETD/HCD mass spectrometry.
+The data will provide you with molecular weight confirmation.
+We are alsoable to assess the presence of protein variants and attempt to locate PTM sites.

 Back to Table